 Keep your mail server IP address whitelisted

 When you activate Xink rerouting service, your company emails will pass our Azure servers.
-Your mail server will still deliver the email but as the Xink rerouting will show in the email header, we work vigilantly to keep our rerouting reputation intact (this is our and Microsoft responsibility in Azure environment with Office 365).
+Your mail server will still deliver the email but as the Xink rerouting will show in the email header, we work vigilantly to keep our rerouting reputation intact (this is our and Microsoft responsibility in the Azure environment with Office 365).

 Image heavy emails without much text can raise a red flag in spam filters.
 Although different spam filters have different criteria for a healthy balance of text and graphics, it is recommended to maintain a proper text-to-image ratio to ensure your emails are delivered.
 Aim at 80:20 text to image ratio as a thumb-rule to be safe (60:40 text to image ratio can be sufficient).

-Only use link to web pages
+Only use the link to web pages

 Having a URL path that leads to a PHP page will get your email filtered as spam with 100% certainty.

 Keep the number of links to a minimum

 When you check the emails in your spam folder, you'll notice that they often include a lot of links.
 Therefore, try and reduce the number of links in your email signature.
 Having 5 links is normally not a problem.

 Keep a healthy balance of the skin and non-skin colors